All Episodes

 No, sir.

-I did very well, however.
+I did very well.

-I've never had political ambition, but when I saw the communist tactics being used by the media and the left on American citizens, uh, I didn't just panic a little bit because I came here fifty-two years ago with my dad and two siblings.
+But when I saw the communist tactics being used by the media and the left on American citizens, I didn't just panic a little bit because I came here 52 years ago with my dad and two siblings.

-Although I did not live under the rule of of communist tyranny, we were still affected by it.
+Although I did not live under the rule of communist tyranny, we were still affected by it.

 And so I'm not just a little bit sensitive to it.